Riding in New Zealand

 • GASPY is a great app for finding the best fuel prices in your location.

-• In the South Island and the West Coast there can be significant distances between fuel stops.
+• In the South Island and the West Coast there can be significant distances between fuel stops so plan ahead!

 Biker Ettiquete